Skip to contents

 parallel

-non-negative integer(1).
-Number of parallel threads (workers or tasks) for parallel execution of the function.
+non-negative integer(1) or character(1) in c("all", "all but one").
+Number of parallel threads (workers or tasks) for parallel execution of the constructor.
+The default "all" uses all available physical and logical CPU cores. "all but one" uses only physical cores and reserves one core for the system.
 Set parallel = 0 to disable parallel processing.
 See details.

 model_packages